LBCrion/sfwbar/doc/sfwbar.rst

 ===================== =============
-sfwbar                toplevel bar window layout                top level layout grid taskbar_item          taskbar button for a window (supports class .active) takbar_popup          taskbar popup button (supports class .active) taskbar_pager         taskbar pager grid (supports class .active) pager_item            pager button for a workspace (supports classes .focused and .visible) switcher_item         switcher window and top level grid (supports class .active) tray                  tray menus and menu items tray_item             tray item icon (supports classes .passive and .attention) menu_item             menu items (each contains an image and a label)
+sfwbar                toplevel bar window layout                top level layout grid taskbar_item          taskbar button for a window taskbar_popup         taskbar popup button for an application group taskbar_popup_grid    a grid for popped up taskbar group in a popup taskbar taskbar_pager         taskbar pager grid (supports class .active) pager_item            pager button for a workspace pager_preview         a desktop preview tooltip for a pager item switcher              switcher window and top level grid switcher_item         a switcher item grid for a window tray                  tray menus and menu items tray_item             tray item icon menu_item             menu items (each contains an image and a label)
 ===================== =============

+pager_item may have one or more of the following classes set: `focused` and `visible`;

+tray_item may have one of more of the following classes set: `passive` and `attention`.

+taskbar_item and switcher_item may have one or more of additional classes set, reflecting the state of a window: `focused`, `maximized`, `minimized`, `fullscreen`, `urgent` and `preview`.

+The `preview` class is set when the compositor supports window previews and the taskbar or switcher is configured to display window previews instead of icons.

 For example you can style top level grid using ``grid#layout { }``.